VirtualPlanetaryLaboratory/vplanet/examples/AtmEscFlareProxCen/README.rst

 ===================   ============

-This example shows the evolution of the planetary parameters of Proxima Centauri b, comparing when the planet is reached by flares and when only the quiescent XUV luminosity is consider.
+This example shows the evolution of the planetary parameters of Proxima Centauri b, comparing when the planet is reached by flares with a constant FFD, a FFD time-dependent and when only the quiescent XUV luminosity is consider.

 To run this example